 Unified Communications (UC) is pretty much just what it sounds like: a technology solution that fully integrates the various modalities of communication that people use in business, including such features as voice, email, video, instant messaging & presence (IM&P), desktop sharing, and audio/web conferencing and collaboration.

-Like other acronyms with “aaS” at the end, when delivered “as a service”, your organization is using a UC solution that is hosted in the cloud by a service provider.
-A UCaaS solution enables you to reach colleagues quickly by using the methods they prefer to get the instantaneous responses you need.
+Like other acronyms with “aaS” at the end, when delivered UC “as a service”, your organization is using a solution that is hosted in the cloud by a service provider.
+Unified Communications as a Service enables you to reach colleagues quickly by using the methods they prefer to get the instantaneous responses you need.

 How to select a Unified Communications company